TheMaor2804/MaorCohenPortfolio/README.md

-Maor Cohen's Portfolio
+#  Maor Cohen's Portfolio

-This repository contains the source code for my personal portfolio website, built with HTML, CSS ,Sass, Bootstrap, and a touch of JavaScript.
+This repository contains the source code for my personal portfolio website.

-About the Website

-This website serves as an online space to showcase my skills and experience.
-It features:

-    A brief introduction about myself and my career goals.
-    A section highlighting my key skills and technologies I'm proficient in.
-    Information on my projects, with descriptions and relevant links.
-    Contact options for potential employers or collaborators.

-Technologies Used
+##  Technologies Used

-    Frontend:
     HTML5
-        CSS3 (SASS preprocessor)
+    CSS3
+    SASS
     Bootstrap
-        JavaScript (minimal)
+    JavaScript

+##  Website Overview

+This portfolio website is designed to provide potential employers and customers with an overview of my capabilities.
+It features the following sections:

+    About Me: A brief introduction highlighting your skills and experience.
+    Projects: A section showcasing your past projects with clickable cards that lead to dedicated project pages.
+    Contact: A contact form for potential employers and clients to reach out.
+    JavaScript Features: ( Briefly describe what the JavaScript is used for in your portfolio.
+Ex: Animations, form validation, etc.)

+##  Getting Started

+This project requires no setup to view the live portfolio.

+##  Contributing

+This portfolio website is currently not set up for external contributions.

+##  Contact

+Feel free to reach out through the contact form on this website or by email at MaorC2804@gmail.com.